 Not fancying any of those?
 Don't worry, there is an additional option for that wurst-case scenario.

 Where the pudding's not black but strictly fruity.

 Nor any other day neither.
 Seems you'll have to head down to Haddington for the Himbeersahnetorte where at least you now know what to expect.

-22 'top-class' courses in this tract north of the and 4 alone in Gullane suggest the secret's already out?
+Twenty-two 'top-class' courses in this tract north of the and four alone in Gullane suggest the secret's already out?
 The village green even gradually becomes Gullane Golf Club's children's course where an ankle biter's slice sounds like something Falko might have on the menu, if he hadn't closed.

-The original vote was 60:40 against but this prompted UK golf's governing body, the , to take their balls away and no longer allow Muirfield to host the every ten years or so.
+The original vote was 60:40 against but this prompted UK golf's governing body, the , to take their balls away and no longer allow Muirfield to host the every 10 years or so.